Warren Farm is a new service area being proposed by Extra. It will be built on the M25 near J16 and J17, near Chalfont

 In justifying the scheme, Extra have stated that there is a "significant public safety need" to address driver tiredness.
 Buckinghamshire County Council have agreed that the region does not have enough HGV parking spaces.

 The plan has since been revised to include access to Denham Lane, although this won't be connected to the main site.
 Highways England otherwise gave their approval to the proposals in November 2020, but the local authority announced in June 2021 that it was "minded to refuse" the proposal on the grounds that it would be inappropriate in the green belt.
-By this point the delayed reply meant the matter had already been escalated to a public inquiry that has been scheduled for August 2021.
+By this point the delayed reply meant the matter had already been escalated to a public inquiry, which has been scheduled for August 2021.

 The plan for Warren Farm will be standing against other motorway service areas planned for this part of the M25, including Moto's Kings Langley and Welcome Break's Colne Valley.
 Technically, there is no reason why all three couldn't be built, but in practice only one can be justified.
 The inquiry will need to bear this in mind.